alex0x08/Retro68-FreeBSD/README.md

 3. Changed all 'make' calls to 'gmake', due to different naming in FreeBSD
 4. Modified libelf headers to avoid mix with system header
 5. Modified  LaunchAPPL/Client/TCP.cc - added additional header, required on FreeBSD
-6. Removed #include alloca.h from PEFTools/MakePEF.cc ,because it was merged into stdlib
+6. Removed #include alloca.h from PEFTools/MakePEF.cc, because it was merged into stdlib